- Team: Tech

 We know that we are asking a lot.
 You likely already have a job and/or other occupations.
 If you are willing to take time out of your busy day to write to us, we genuinely appreciate it.
 The ball is in your court.
 We hope to hear from you.

 Here’s what you can expect if your initial application is successful:

 - A phone interview with our recruitment team (30 minutes);

-- A technical exercise to be completed offsite at your convenience and returned to us via email (expect to spend about 2 hours);
+- A technical exercise to be completed offsite at your convenience (expect to spend about 1 hour);

 - A series of video-conference interviews with members of several different teams (3 hours).